The following policy applies to all UNMC students.

 Failure by a student to pay a financial obligation owed to the University or to any department, division, or agency thereof, will result in denial of readmission, denial of transcripts, denial of registration for ensuing terms, and withholding of diplomas.
-Failure to pay tuition or to arrange for a payment plan by the deadline described below will result in administrative withdrawal from all courses and the program (dis-enrollment).
+Failure to pay tuition or to arrange for a payment plan by the deadline described below will result in administrative withdrawal from all courses (dis-enrollment).
 Tuition for the entire term (RP 5.7.3) is still owed.

-- Every effort is made to inform students of the due date.
+- Payment due dates are communicated via the UNMC Office of Student Accounts website, student bills in MyRecords, and a student’s UNMC email.
 Failure to receive a billing email notification will NOT be an acceptable excuse for missing the payment deadline.
 Also, failure to attend class meetings does not constitute withdrawal from the class and does NOT eliminate the obligation to pay all tuition and related fees.

-- If payment is not received and/or a Nelnet Payment Plan to pay tuition/fees has not been established by the student, an email will be sent to the student’s UNMC email account.
+- If payment is not received and/or the third-party payment plan through MyRecords to pay tuition/fees has not been established by the student, an email will be sent to the student’s UNMC email account.
 Additionally, a second billing statement will be sent to the student’s billing address as recorded in PeopleSoft (mailed to current address if billing address is empty and to permanent address if current address is empty) four (4) days after the due date for the initial billing statement.
-This email to the student’s UNMC email account and the second billing statement will include the following information:
+This email to the student’s UNMC email account and the second billing statement will include the delinquent tuition fee policy and a FINAL billing notice.
+The student’s program will then be notified with a list of students who are pending dis-enrollment.
+If no action is taken by the student at this point, the Office of Student Accounts will proceed with dis-enrollment.